Erd\H{o}s-Ko-Rado Theorems for Paths in Graphs: Path Results

 \begin{proof} We prove the contrapositive.
-Suppose that $G$ is not $\cP^2$-\ekr.
-Because every intersecting family of edges of $G$ is either a triangle or a star, this implies that some triangle is bigger than every star --- i.e., $\D(G)\le 2$ --- and so $G$ is a path or cycle.
-By Theorem \ref{t:trees}, $G$ cannot be a path of any length.
-By Theorem \ref{t:girth}, $G$ is not a cycle of length longer than three.
-Hence $G=C_3=K_3$. \end{proof}
+Suppose that $G$ is not strictly $\cP^2$-\ekr; that is, some maximum size intersecting family is not a star.
+Because every intersecting family of edges of $G$ is either a triangle or a star, this implies that in this family some triangle is at least as large as every star --- i.e., $\D(G)\le 3$. \end{proof}

 Because of Fact \ref{f:edge} we will assume throughout the remainder of this manuscript that $r\ge 3$.